U.S. freezes out top Afghan official in peace talks feud: sources

 A second source, a congressional aide, agreed that pressuring Ghani to end contacts with Mohib was “one way of looking at this” because the State Department provides funding for the Afghan president’s national security council staff.

-The State Department and the Afghan embassy did not immediately respond to requests for comment.
+The State Department declined to comment.
+The Afghan embassy did not immediately respond to a request for comment.

 Simmering tensions over the Afghan government’s exclusion from the U.S.-Taliban talks in Doha, Qatar, erupted with Mohib’s attack on Khalilzad, an Afghan-born U.S. diplomat, at a news conference in Washington.